-Nowadays, more and more entrepreneurs choose to join forces in businesses in order to keep up with the tough competition in all sectors in Vietnam.
-One of the common entities with join forces is a joint stock company.
+Nowadays, more and more entrepreneurs choose to join forces in businesses to keep up with the tough competition in all sectors in Vietnam.
+One of the common entities with join forces is a joint stock company in Vietnam.

-According to the law in Vietnam, a joint stock company (JSC) is a legal entity that has its charter capital assigned into equal portions of shares.
-The minimum number of shareholders is three people, and there is no restriction in regards to the maximum number of shareholders.
+According to Vietnam law, a joint stock company (JSC) is a legal entity that has its charter capital assigned into equal portions of shares.
+The minimum number of shareholders is three people.
+There is no restriction in regard to the maximum number of shareholders.

-The shareholders can be of any nationals and do not necessarily to be a Vietnamese or local resident.
-As a result, a JSC can be solely owned by foreigners, or it can be a joint venture between foreigners and locals.
+The shareholders can be of any nationals.
+They do not necessarily have to be a Vietnamese or local resident.
+As a result, a JSC can be solely owned by foreigners.
+Or, it can be a joint venture between foreigners and locals.

-On the contrary to a limited liability company, a joint stock company in Vietnam is permitted to issue shares and have them listed on stock exchanges publicly.
+On the contrary to a limited liability company, a joint stock company in Vietnam can issue shares and list them on stock exchanges publicly.
 By doing this, you can mobilise capital, sell shares and raise funds more easily.

 In this article, we will tell you more about a joint stock company in Vietnam, its structure, advantages, requirements and setup process of a JSC.

-The corporate structure of a joint stock company is meant to be more complex than of a limited liability company due to its suitability to medium and large corporations.
+The corporate structure of a joint stock company is more complex than of a limited liability company due to its suitability to medium and large corporations.

 In Vietnam, a joint stock company must consist the following:

-For a legal representative who is a foreign national, the Vietnamese Law requires her/him to not only to travel to Vietnam but also obtain a work permit and be able to show at least 12-month work experience for a managing position.
+For a legal representative who is a foreign national, the Vietnamese Law requires her/him to not only travel to Vietnam but also obtain a work permit.
+They should also be able to show at least 12-month work experience for a managing position.

-This is considered the top body consisting of all shareholders for decision making in a company.
-A general meeting must be held annually, and a director or directors will be required to present the annual report in regards to the strategy and performance of the company.
+This is the top body consisting of all shareholders for decision making in a company.
+A general meeting must be held annually.
+It requires a director or directors to present the annual report on the strategy and performance of the company.

 The general meeting will appoint the independent inspectors in this committee.
 These inspectors need to supervise the general director and the management board.
 When a company has less than 11 shareholders with none of them with more than 50% of shares, the inspection committee is not necessary.

-This person is elected by the management board to organise and hold the meeting at least once every quarter.
+The management board elects this person to organise and hold the meeting at least once every quarter.

 This person is the legal representative of the entity chosen by the management board.
-He or she is the company’s employee residing in Vietnam and is responsible for the company’s daily activities and operations.
+He or she is the company’s employee residing in Vietnam.
+He or she is responsible for the company’s daily activities and operations.

 When talking about the limited liability of shareholders, a joint stock company is highly beneficial to shareholders personally.
 Shareholders are only liable for loss or debts that will not exceed the amount they have contributed.